Building resilience through socially equitable climate action

 Although climate change affects everyone, it has a greater impact on women, indigenous peoples, ethnic minorities, and the poor.
 These groups often lack access to and control over resources, power, and knowledge, which in turn determines the responsibilities assigned to them, the activities they undertake, and their decision-making opportunities.
 These elements influence the ways that such groups experience and respond to climate change, which can exacerbate social inequality.

 We believe that socially equitable climate action that enhances the resilience of all people is essential.
 It is crucial to find ways to facilitate on-the-ground changes that enable women, ethnic minorities, indigenous people, the poor, and youth to contribute to increased climate resilience and become positive agents of transformation.
-Building on our work on women’s empowerment in the face of climate change, we now seek to support demand-driven, policy-relevant research that goes beyond focussing on gender to tackle the wider issue of social equity.
+Building on our work on women’s empowerment in the face of climate change, we now seek to support demand-driven, policy-relevant research that goes beyond focusing on gender to tackle the wider issue of social equity.
 Climate and disaster resilience, energy, and migration have been identified as important areas where practical work and local solutions are in demand.

 One of the ways the Centre aims to contribute to the implementation of the Paris Agreement is through a new call for proposals.
 Accelerating climate action: Social equity and empowerment of women and girls aims to support research with the potential to effect significant and sustainable change, thereby leading to the empowerment of women, men, girls and boys.